RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

 {\flushleft Figure} \Ref{label_Fig2} shows elastic-peak normalized RIXS spectrum taken at 23 K under $\pi$-polarization at the $\Gamma$ point.
 The beam in- and out- angles are the same at the $\Gamma$ point, creating an in-plane momentum projection which is zero ($q = 0$).
 RIXS energy loss spectra can contain spectral weight relevant to a wide range of electronic excitations \cite{ament2011resonant, kotani2001resonant} as shown in Figure \Ref{label_Fig2}.
 For clarity, the spectral data has been demarcated by the elastic peak (EP), a quasi-elastic peak (QEP), and energy regions: I, II, III, IV, and V.

 The EP, with spectral weight at 0 eV in Figure \ref{label_Fig2}, is a zero energy loss feature that occurs when the incident x-ray energy $E_{in}$ equals the scattered x-ray energy $E_{out}$.
 A QEP is observed as a small EP shoulder.
 A magnified view of the QEP region is shown as an inset of Figure~\ref{label_Fig2}.
-The inset shows both low and room temperature spectra collected at $q$ = 0.
-The energy of the QEP at LT under $\pi$- polarization is $\sim$42.1 meV; no QEP features were observed at 300 K. By comparison, low‑temperature RIXS measurements with $\sigma$-polarization were used to isolate the QEP response purely along the $a$ and $b$-axes, yielding energies of $\sim(43.5 \pm 0.05)$ meV and $\sim(43.1 \pm 0.05)$ meV, respectively (see the Supplementary Figure S3).
-This is consistent with infrared spectroscopy that reported a 360 cm$^{-1}$ ($\approx$ 44 meV) excitation, which was attributed to the magnon excitation in CrSBr \cite{pawbake2023magneto}.
+The inset shows both low and room temperature spectra collected at $q$ = 0 at the zone center.
+The energy of the QEP at LT under $\sigma$- polarization is $\sim$42.1 meV; the QEP feature is suppressed at 300 K. The RIXS QEP energy is close in value to optical phonon modes observed in several reports.
+Infrared spectroscopy studies found a spectral feature at 360 cm$^{-1}$ ($\approx$ 44 meV) that was attributed to a magnetic (magnon) excitation.~\cite{pawbake2023magneto,uykur2024phonon}

+The intrinsic linewidth of the QEP can be estimated by deconvolving the experimental resolution assuming a Gaussian instrumental response.~\cite{FumagalliPhysRevB.99.134517} The observed QEP width $\Gamma_{\rm obs}$ $\sim$ 35 - 42 meV with the experimental resolution giving a width $\Gamma_{\rm res}\approx24.5\ {\rm meV}$.
+The intrinsic width of the peak can be calculated with the expression $\Gamma_{\rm intrinsic} \approx \sqrt{\Gamma_{\rm obs}^2-\Gamma_{\rm res}^2}$ which yields roughly 25 - 34 {\rm meV}.
+Such widths are too large for a simple optical phonons; therefore, the observed widths $\Gamma_{\rm obs}$ likely indicate the composite quasiparticle nature of the QEP and not the lifetime of a bare phonon.

 Density functional theory (DFT) computations, discussed below, indicate that phonon density of states is also clustered near the 40 meV (10 THz) region.
-On this basis, the QEP features in the RIXS data are assigned as optical phonons \cite{mudiyanselage2025determination}.
+Therefore the QEP in the RIXS data is energetically compatible with optical phonon modes that represent atomic lattice vibrational modes of CrSBr.
+However, the QEP has proximity to reported zone-center magnetic excitations ($\approx$ 44 meV).
+The two lines of evidence suggest that the QEP is in close energetic proximity both a zone-center optical magnon mode and a zone-center optical phonon mode.
+The presence of phonon-magnon coupling~\cite{shen2025orthogonal,bae2022exciton} in CrSBr is well-established and suggests that the QEP may possess a mixed or coupled quasiparticle nature.
+Thus, coincidence of phonon and magnetic energy scales near ~42 – 44 meV suggests that the observed mode arises from a strongly coupled spin–lattice excitation rather than a purely phononic or magnetic origin.